Published May 26, 2022. Open access. | Gallery ❯ |

 Spanish common names: Anolis perla, anolis de Peracca.

-Natural history: Locally frequentRecorded weekly in densities below five individuals per locality..5,8 Anolis peraccae is a diurnal and arboreal lizard that inhabits evergreen lowland and foothill forests, pastures with scattered trees, plantations (palm, banana, and naranjilla), rural gardens, and forest borders along rivers and roads.1–9 Pearl Anoles are active between 7:00 am and 5:00 pm during sunny and cloudy days when the ambient temperature is 19.8–25.1 °C.1,8 They are usually seen active on leaves, twigs, stems, and palm fronds 0.5–2.5 cm in diameter, but they also use broad branches and and trees in semi-open areas at heights up to 15 m above the ground.2,5–8 Pearl Anoles are included in the “grass-bush” anole ecomorph because they primarily use the undergrowth and herbaceous forest strata at 38.1–104 cm above the ground1 and because they have a small body (~5 cm snout-vent-length), long-tail (>1.5–2 SVL), and long legs (>0.75 SVL).10 Though primarily arboreal, these lizards descend to the ground when chased by a predator or when chasing prey.
+Natural history: Anolis peraccae is a locally abundant arboreal lizard that thrives in a variety of habitats, including evergreen lowland and foothill forests, pastures with scattered trees, plantations (such as palm, banana, and naranjilla), rural gardens, and forest borders alongside rivers and roads.1–9 Pearl Anoles are active between 7:00 am and 5:00 pm during sunny and cloudy days when the ambient temperature is 19.8–25.1°C.1,8 They are usually seen active on leaves, twigs, stems, and palm fronds 0.5–2.5 cm in diameter, but they also use broad branches and trees in semi-open areas at heights up to 15 m above the ground.2,5–8 Pearl Anoles are included in the “grass-bush” anole ecomorph because they primarily use the undergrowth and herbaceous forest strata at 38.1–104 cm above the ground.1,10 Though primarily arboreal, these lizards descend to the ground when chased by a predator or when chasing prey.
 They also use man-made structures such as wood poles and thatched roofs.2 At night, they sleep on flimsy perches within 1 m from the ground level.2 This strategy allows the lizards to detect potential predators by sensing the vibration on the perch, to which they respond by jumping and disappearing into the dark.
-Anolis peraccae is a primarily insectivorous predator.
-Individuals feed mainly on insects of the order Hemiptera, Hymenoptera, and Orthoptera, but also include flies, ants, butterflies, insect larvae, mollusks, spiders, pseudoscorpions, plant matter, and seeds in their diet.8 Anolis peraccae is an oviparous species.
-In Ecuador, gravid females containing two immature eggs have been reported in January,6 but the real clutch size is not known.
+Anolis peraccae feeds primarily on insects of the order Hemiptera, Hymenoptera, and Orthoptera, but also include flies, ants, butterflies, insect larvae, mollusks, spiders, pseudoscorpions, plant matter, and seeds in its diet.8 In Ecuador, gravid females containing two oviductal eggs have been reported in January,6 but the real clutch size is not known.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..9–13 Anolis peraccae is listed in this category because it is a common species that survives in human-modified environments and is widely distributed over areas that have not been heavily affected by deforestation, like the Colombian Pacific coast.9,14 The species appears to have stable populations and is also present in several protected areas, including Awá Ethnic and Forest Reserve, Cotacachi Cayapas Ecological Reserve, and Cayapas Mataje Ecological Reserve.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..9–13 Anolis peraccae is listed in this category due to its abundance in human-altered environments and its extensive distribution across regions that have not suffered severe deforestation.9,14 The species appears to have stable populations and is also present in large protected areas, including Awá Ethnic and Forest Reserve, Cotacachi Cayapas Ecological Reserve, and Cayapas Mataje Ecological Reserve.

-Distribution: Anolis peraccae is native to an estimated 55,616 km2 area in the Chocoan lowlands and adjacent Andean foothills of Colombia and Ecuador.
-The species occurs from Cauca department in Colombia to Chimborazo province in Ecuador.
-Anolis peraccae has been recorded at elevations between 4 and 1362 m (Fig. 2).
+Distribution: Anolis peraccae is native to an area of approximately 55,616 km2 in the Chocoan lowlands and adjacent Andean foothills of Colombia and Ecuador.
+The species occurs from Cauca department in Colombia to Chimborazo province in Ecuador (Fig. 2).

 Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.15 The specific epithet peraccae honors Mario Giacinto Peracca (1861–1923), an Italian herpetologist who described new genera and species of reptiles from Ecuador.3

-See it in the wild: Pearl Anoles can be located with almost complete certainty in semi-open forested areas throughout the species’ area of distribution in Ecuador.
-These lizards are easy to spot during daylight hours given their preference for large tree-trunks and broad branches.
-At night, they can be spotted roosting on low vegetation.
-In Ecuador, the localities having the greatest number of recent observations of Anolis peraccae are Centro Científico Río Palenque, Rancho Suamox, and Hacienda Tinalandia.
+See it in the wild: Pearl Anoles can be reliably found in semi-open forested areas across their distribution in Ecuador.
+These lizards are easy to spot during daylight hours, as they favor large tree trunks and broad branches.
+When night falls, they can be located roosting on low vegetation.
+In Ecuador, the areas with the most recent sightings of Anolis peraccae include Centro Científico Río Palenque, Rancho Suamox, and Hacienda Tinalandia.

 Authors: Fernanda GordonaAffiliation: Departamento de Ciencias Biológicas, Pontificia Universidad Católica del Ecuador, Quito, Ecuador. and Alejandro ArteagabAffiliation: Khamai Foundation, Quito, Ecuador.